 Skip to main content

-Natural appearance and feel Day-case surgery Restored confidence and normalcy
+Natural appearance and feel Simple day-case procedure Restored confidence and body image

 Testicular Replacement Surgery with Infla10® Testicular Prosthesis